nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 $ rails db:seed
 ```

 We pull in the lesson content from the Odin [curriculum repository](https://github.com/TheOdinProject/curriculum) on Github.
-We have created a rake task to do this easily.
+We have created a `rake` task to do this easily.
 ```
-$ rake rake curriculum:update_content
+$ rake curriculum:update_content
 ```

 ## Running the app locally